aaronbloomfield/ccc/hws/btcscript/index.md

 #### General Hints

 1. **UTXO indices:** each transaction has one more more UTXO indices -- each transaction output creates a separate UTXO index.
-To find out what UTXO index you need to use, *view the transaction on the blockcypher.com website*.
+To find out what UTXO index you need to use, *view the transaction on the blockcypher.com website* (the URL for that will be discussed shortly).
 All UTXO indices start from 0, like arrays.
 In particular, for your funding transaction, your UTXO index will probably not be 0.
 You need to set the `utxo_index` variable for **EACH** transaction to the right UTXO index.
 2. After each transaction, there is a place to store the transaction hash.
 Be diligent about doing this -- it's really easy to lose track of which of a dozen transaction hashes is which.
 Keeping them in the stated variables will help with this.
 3. Don't modify the variable or function names in the scripts.py file.
 Otherwise the provided functions, and our grading routines, will not work.
-You can *add* functions and variables, but don't change the ones currently there.
+You can *add* functions and variables with different names, but don't change the ones currently there.
 4. For *EACH* transaction, you will need to set the `utxo_index` variable -- there is just one such variable in the scripts.py file.
 If you get an error stating that the UTXO index is already spent, it's likely that you forgot to set this variable.
 5. Some errors with Bitcoin scripts can be determined prior to broadcasting it on the Bitcoin test network.
 This is done by the `VerifyScript()` method, which the provided code base calls for you before any attempted broadcast transaction.
 So if you see an error such as, `verifyerror: "bitcoin.core.scripteval.VerifyOpFailedError: EvalScript: OP_EQUALVERIFY failed`, or similar, it means that the Bitcoin library was able to detect that your script would not work, and did not broadcast the transaction.
 6. We provide you with a `create_CHECKSIG_signature()` function in the scripts.py file -- use it!
-See the comments there for details as to how.
+See the comments in that file for details as to how.
-7. To save you the tedious task of having to learn the [Python Bitcoin library](https://pypi.org/project/python-bitcoinlib/) (documentation is [here](https://python-bitcoinlib.readthedocs.io/en/latest/)) -- which you probably would never use again -- much of the library interaction has been handled for you by the provided code.
+7. To save you the tedious task of having to learn the [Python Bitcoin library](https://pypi.org/project/python-bitcoinlib/) (documentation is [here](https://python-bitcoinlib.readthedocs.io/en/latest/)) -- which you probably would never use again -- much of the library interaction has been handled for you by the provided code (specifically [bitcoinctl.py](bitcoinctl.py.html) ([src](bitcoinctl.py))).
 But in order for that to work, you have to proceed through this homework in the order written.
 8. If you want to put the number 2 onto the stack, you can't just use the integer value 2.
 Instead, you have to use the `OP_2` opcode.
 In fact, `OP_2` happens to have integer value 82, and the integer value 2 has a different meaning.

 #### Common Errors